Crunch-io/ta-da/content/dev/features/dashboards.md

 +++
 date = "2019-04-08T23:20:47-04:00"
-title = "Customizable dashboards" news_description = "Crunch dashboards have just had a **major** upgrade.
+title = "Customizable dashboards" news_description = "Crunch dashboards have just had a <b>major</b> upgrade.
 Check out all the great customizations you can now make.
 Click here to learn more." weight = 20 tags = ["dashboards"] categories = ["feature"]